Cultivation of Mulberry

 11. Quality of Leaves:

-- Leaf which is dark green, turgid, soft, thick with good moisture content and high percentage of protein is considered to be excellent.
+- The leaf which is dark green, turgid, soft, thick with good moisture content and high percentage of protein is considered to be excellent.
 Such quality leaves will yield better silk.

 - Chlorotic and drooping leaves are due to nutritional deficiency or excess of moisture or both.